NORTH CAROLINA CONTRACTOR LICENSING

 North Carolina classifies three levels of licensure for Building Contractors: Limited, Intermediate and Unlimited.
 It is important to note that the level of licensure is merely a financial distinction; the exam is the same for each level.

-- An Intermediate License permits a builder to construct projects up to a million dollars.
+- An Intermediate License permits a builder to construct projects up to $1,500,000.
 Applicant requirements for this license are the same, except that they must be able to demonstrate a net worth of $75,000 or more.

 - An Unlimited License has no restrictions regarding the cost of a project.
 Applicant requirements are also the same, except that their net worth must be $150,000 or greater.